 When it comes to dining table styles, there’s certainly no shortage of choice on the menu.
 And with so many factors to consider—from size and shape, to space limitations and seating accommodations—we offer a few suggestions to help you find a dining room table you’re sure to savor.
-Click below to jump to the topic of your interest.

 How to Choose the Right Dining Table Size

 The right dining room table is all about proper proportions.
 To help you determine a dining table size that works for you, consider the number of people typically gathered around the table and then allow for ample elbow room.

-General guideline: each person should be allotted about two feet of space to avoid bumping elbows while eating.
+General Guideline: Each person should be allotted about two feet of space to avoid bumping elbows while eating.

 When considering dining table size, don’t forget to take into account passage space/wall clearance.
 Room permitting, you should leave at least 36 inches (though 48 inches is ideal) between the edge of your table and other furniture (such as a buffet) or the table and the wall.

 The most traditional choice, rectangular tables are the best option for large gatherings.
 They also offer more flexibility in terms of your seating arrangements.

 With no sharp corners and a natural sense of flow, a round dining table can work great in smaller spaces.

-If creating an intimate atmosphere appeals to you, consider how a round dining table can bring people together and invite conversation.
+If creating an intimate atmosphere appeals to you, consider how a round table can bring people together and invite conversation.

-Like a round dining table, the oval table has no sharp corners, thus enhancing room flow, which can be especially handy in tighter dining spaces where folks are passing through.
+Like a round dining table, oval options has no sharp corners, thus enhancing room flow, which can be especially handy in tighter dining spaces where folks are passing through.

 Fans of oval tables find the soft edges evoke a more warm and inviting mood with less formality.

 If you have a square room to work with, consider the symmetry and balance a square dining room table can bring.
 Plus, with a leaf, you can expand from square to rectangle…go from casual to formal…and transition from every day to special occasion.

 Times have changed.
 Gone are the days when having a dedicated dining room and eat-in kitchen is the norm.
 Now it’s become more of the exception thanks to open concept living.

 In a home with fewer walls and more open space, today’s dining table might also serve as homework hub and/or informal home office—and the kitchen table has to be that much more space-efficient.
-In the modern-day kitchen…

 Comfy upholstered bar stools and built-in storage can take a modest bistro table to a new level.